 For CCTV projects (or projects that include CCTV cameras) the concept stage of design will typically identify the communications technologies to be used and general locations for the camera in order to achieve the ultimate design goal up to 100% visual coverage of the Illinois Tollway System.
-Additional capability is the ability to read the hazard placard attached to commercial vehicles up to 1000-feet away.
-Presently, the Illinois Tollway has determined the optimal spacing to be a 1⁄4 mile radius (1⁄2 mile spacing between cameras).
-The DSE shall consult with the ITS Unit to determine the proper camera spacing for their Contract.
+Through legibility testing with current camera technology, an optimal distance of 1,100 feet was determined for reading a hazard placard attached to commercial vehicles.
+As such, the Illinois Tollway has determined the optimal spacing to be a 2,200-feet view radius (2,200-feet spacing between cameras).
+The DSE shall consult with the Illinois Tollway ITS Unit to determine the proper camera spacing for their Contract.
 Additional studies may be required of the DSE should new technology/functionality be evaluated as part of their scope of work, to determine the optimal spacing required for up to 100% visual coverage using the new technology.

-CCTV cameras are typically installed either on dedicated camera poles (e.g., 50 feet high pole) or on Illinois Tollway owned communication towers (which range from 100 feet to 300 feet high).
+CCTV cameras are typically installed either on dedicated camera poles (e.g., 50 feet high pole) or on Illinois Tollway owned communication towers (which range from 100 feet to 200 feet high).

 The Illinois Tollway deploys full PTZ cameras along the roadside and at other locations where full PTZ capability is needed.
-In some locations the Illinois Tollway deploys fixed cameras for tolling purposes.
+In some locations the Illinois Tollway deploys fixed cameras for tolling or security purposes.
 All ITS cameras shall be PTZ cameras.
 All new fixed or PTZ cameras deployed in the field shall be digital IP cameras which have been pre-tested and integrated with TIMS.
 The DSE should consult with the Illinois Tollway for the latest guidance and evaluation results during the concept phase of each project to determine the suitability of the camera guide specification for meeting their project goals.
 The remainder of this section provides additional detail on the CCTV camera.